Meet the finalists…

 Despite coming from a non-meat background working in HR Nicola was persuaded to join Towers Thompson in 2007 and is the 3rd generation of her family working in the business.
 Originally joining as a Project Manager Nicola was then promoted to Office Manager which more closely matched the wide remit of her role.
 Nicola is responsible for HR, Marketing and Branding, Fleet Management, telecommunications and purchasing amongst a myriad of other responsibilities.
 Tenacious with a positive attitude and an organised approach, Nicola has a reputation for rising to every challenge whether it is organising the office move or helping Towers Thompson to attain BRC Agents and Brokers Grade AA.
 Nicola always goes the extra mile and is focused on driving the business forward to address the challenges of the future.

 Fran joined Graham White at 17, initially starting in production.
 Embracing all aspects of the business, Fran learned butchery at their shop in Horsham, before returning to the factory.
 Today Fran wears many hats in her role at Graham White, including new product development, sales and marketing, account managing several of their supermarket contracts as well as accounts, HR and overseeing the online shop.
 Fran also organises attendance at trade shows and this year Graham White has its first public stand at Brunch Fest.
-Passionate, driven and dedicated, Fran is an integral part of this award-winning family-run business, which is going from strength to strength with the addition of their latest own label work with Lidl.
+Passionate, driven and dedicated, Fran is an integral part of this award-winning family-run business.

 Marketing & Operations Assistant